ConvLab/ConvLab-3/data/unified_datasets/README.md

 # Unified data format

 ## Overview
 We transform different datasets into a unified format under `data/unified_datasets` directory.
-One could also access processed datasets from Hugging Face's `Dataset`:
+We also upload processed datasets to Hugging Face's `Datasets`, which can be loaded by:
 ```python
 from datasets import load_dataset
 dataset = load_dataset('ConvLab/$dataset')